App Log Rate Limiting

 In TAS for VMs, you can limit the number of log lines each app instance can generate per second by configuring the App log rate limit section in the App Containers pane of the TAS for VMs tile.

 App log rate limiting is disabled by default.
-Enabling this feature prevents app instances from overloading the Loggregator Agent with logs, so the Loggregator Agent does not drop logs for other app instances on the same Diego Cell.
-Enabling this feature also prevents apps from reporting inaccurate app metrics in the Cloud Foundry Command Line Interface (cf CLI) or increasing the CPU usage on the Diego Cell VM.
+VMware recomends enabling this feature to prevent app instances from overloading the Loggregator Agent with logs, so the Loggregator Agent does not drop logs for other app instances on the same Diego Cell.
+Enabling this feature can also prevent apps from reporting inaccurate app metrics in the Cloud Foundry Command Line Interface (cf CLI) which can happen if Log Cache evicts metrics from the cache in order to store large volumes of logs.
+It also can limit the CPU usage of logging agents on the Diego Cell VM.

 To configure app log rate limits, see Configure App Containers in Configuring TAS for VMs.